 who we are

 Gill made a starring debut as Puss in Boots at her Primary School in the Wirral.
 She trained at Bretton Hall in Yorkshire but then headed southwards and set up camp in Devon.
-Which led, inevitably, to work with England's leading TIE company at The Belgrade, Coventry, and in Wales with Theatr Powys.
+Which led, inevitably, to work with England's leading TIE company at The Belgrade, Coventry, and with Theatr Powys in Wales.

 She eventually found gainful employment in Devon with Plymouth based Rent-a-Role and in 1989 started an 11 year association with Orchard Theatre Company.